-1. Each State Party shall adopt the necessary legislative and other measures to establish as a criminal offence, in accordance with its domestic law, the participation in any capacity, such as an accomplice, assistant, instigator, abettor or conspirator, in an offence established in accordance with this Convention, or the organization or directing of other persons to commit such an offence.
+1. Each State Party shall adopt the necessary legislative and other measures to establish as a criminal offence, in accordance with its domestic law, [when committed intentionally,: IL, UK, NO, EU & mS, CH] the participation in any capacity, such as [included but not limited to: NA] [and either: EU & mS] an [an aider: EU & mS] accomplice, assistant, instigator, [or: EU & mS] abettor [or conspirator: EU & mS, BR, JP, US, PE, UK, NO, KR], in an offence established in accordance with this Convention, [or the organization or directing of other persons to commit such an offence: EU & mS, JP, NO, CH; retain – IR].

 2. Each State Party may adopt the necessary legislative and other measures to establish as a criminal offence, in accordance with its domestic law, when committed intentionally, any attempt to commit an offence established in accordance with this Convention.

-3. Each State Party may adopt the necessary legislative and other measures to establish as a criminal offence, in accordance with its domestic law, when committed intentionally, the preparation for an offence established in accordance with this Convention.
+[3.
+Each State Party may adopt the necessary legislative and other measures to establish as a criminal offence, in accordance with its domestic law, when committed intentionally, the preparation (or conspirator: KR) for an offence established in accordance with this Convention.: delete – NG, SN, IN, NO, BF; retain – IR]

-4. Each State Party shall adopt such legislative and other measures as may be necessary to strengthen the liability for collective crimes, including those perpetrated by organized criminal groups.
+[4.
+Each State Party (shall may: IR) adopt such legislative and other measures as may be necessary to strengthen the liability for collective crimes, including those perpetrated by organized criminal groups.: delete – EU & mS, BR, AU, GT, SN, JP, US, ZA, NE, PE, UK, NO, MY, MZ, CH; retain – IR]

-5. Each State Party may reserve the right not to apply, in whole or in part, paragraph 2 of this article.
+[5.
+Each State Party may reserve the right not to apply, in whole or in part, paragraph 2 of this article.: delete – EU & mS, BR, AU, GT, SN, JP, US, ZA, NE, KR, PE, UK, NO, MY, MZ, CH; retain – IR]

 Article 37.
-Knowledge, intent and purpose as elements of an offence
+Knowledge, intent [and or: CO] [purpose ground/reason: NE] as elements of an offence

+[delete – EU & mS, IL, RU, PE, SN, CL, PY, NA, IR, HN, PK, KE, MO, IQ, CH; IR; retain – NE, MY, ID, VE, TZ]

 Knowledge, intent or purpose required as an element of an offence established in accordance with this Convention may be inferred from objective factual circumstances.